-Severe cavitation pitting creates three major problems for Pelton turbines; high cost of pitting repairs, loss in revenue caused by outages and potential decrease in efficiency.
-With careful planning by both the Employer and Contractor the impacts of severe pitting can be greatly reduced.
-Cavitation pitting in Pelton turbines is defined in IEC 60609-2.
+Severe cavitation pitting creates three major problems for hydraulic machines; high cost of pitting repairs; loss of revenue caused by outages and decrease in efficiency.
+With careful planning of the technical specifications the impacts of severe pitting can be greatly reduced.